tohoilamskl/Group162Battleship/readme.md

 # Group162Battleship

 ## Group: 162
-## Game: Battleship
+## Game: Battleship Remastered
 ### Members:
 1. To Hoi Lam 3035667455
 2. Ng Chun Hei 3035690634

 ### Game description:
-* A strategy game where you guessed the position of your opponent's ships.
-In our project, you will be battling against an AI.
-If you guessed all your opponent's ships first, you win.
-Otherwise, you loss.
+* A strategy game where you will be guessing the coordinates of the AI's ships.
+If you guessed all the positions of the AI's ships first, you win.
+Otherwise, you lose.

-* Board size will be 10x10, where there will be...
-    * Size 2 Ship x4
-    * Size 3 Ship x3
+* Each side has a 10x10 board and 5 classes of ships to put on it:
+    * an Aircraft carrier which takes up 5 spaces,
-    * Size 4 Ship x2
+    * a battleship which takes up 4 spaces,
-    * Size 5 Ship x1
+    * a destroyer which takes up 3 spaces,
+    * a submarine which takes up 3 spaces,
+    * a torpedo boat which takes up 2 spaces.

 ###  Game rules:
 * Each turn you will guess the location of your opponent's ship by marking a position on a 10x10 board